sandro-lex-symphony/snyk-tools/README.md

 **A cmd line tool for interacting with snyk API**

-To get the list of Snyk Orgs:
+get the list of orgs:
 ```bash
 snykctl list-orgs
 6c5fdc1f-e675-4321-9bb0-bd7a22a34a52    Org-1